|

 tools for ADAPT.

-Since 2004 till date, ADAPT has developed
+From 2004 till date, ADAPT has developed

 and conducted several capacity building segments for international and